Tomographic beta-gamma spectroscopy of nuclear beta decay: Methods

-The $^{214}$Pb data production and event selection follow similar procedures to those in PandaX-4T's previous publications~\cite{PandaX:2022kwg, PandaX:2023ggs}.
-We utilize the SS spectrum from 20~keV to 1~MeV and the MS spectrum from 260~keV to 1~MeV for the data analysis.
-Position of each event is reconstructed based on the \emph{S2} charge patterns on the top PMT array.
-For an MS event, the charge of \emph{S1}, denoted as $Q_{S1}$, is partitioned to $Q_{S1_i}$ according to the corresponding charge of each $S2_i$ (i = 1, 2, ..., denotes the i-th deposition).
-Each $Q_{S1_i}$ is corrected for position dependence and then summed up to obtain $Q_{S1}^{\mathit{c}}$.
-The charge of each $S2_i$ on the bottom PMT array $Q_{S2_{bi}}$ is applied with a mapping and electron-drift-lifetime correction, and then calibrated according to the external $\gamma$ sources to derive the summed charge $Q_{S2_{b}}^{\mathrm{c}}$.
-The energy of each measured event is calculated from the ($Q_{S1}^{\mathit{c}}$, $Q_{S2_{b}}^{\mathrm{c}}$) pair.
-The \emph{S2} charge on the top PMT array is not used in energy reconstruction due to PMT signal saturation at MeV range~\cite{PandaX:2022kwg}.
+The $^{214}$Pb data production and event selection follow procedures consistent with previous PandaX-4T analyses~\cite{PandaX:2022kwg, PandaX:2023ggs}.
+For the analysis, we use the SS spectrum from 20~keV to 1~MeV and the MS spectrum from 260~keV to 1~MeV.
+Each event position is reconstructed from the \emph{S2} charge pattern on the top PMT array.
+For MS events, the total \emph{S1} charge, $Q_{S1}$, is partitioned into $Q_{S1_i}$ according to the corresponding charge fraction of each \emph{S2} signal ($S2_i$, where $i = 1, 2, \dots$).
+Each $Q_{S1_i}$ is corrected for position dependence and summed to obtain $Q_{S1}^{\mathit{c}}$.
+Similarly, the \emph{S2} charge on the bottom PMT array, $Q_{S2_{bi}}$, is corrected for electron drift lifetime and mapped according to external $\gamma$ calibration sources to yield the summed charge $Q_{S2_{b}}^{\mathrm{c}}$.
+The event energy is then reconstructed from the ($Q_{S1}^{\mathit{c}}$, $Q_{S2_{b}}^{\mathrm{c}}$) pair.
+The top-array \emph{S2} charge is excluded from energy reconstruction due to PMT saturation at the MeV scale~\cite{PandaX:2022kwg}.

-Pb decay events are selected in the central cleanest FV, which is defined as $R^2\in[0, 2000~\mathrm{cm^2}]$ and $Z \in [-307~\mathrm{mm}, 307~\mathrm{mm}]$.
-The zero point is defined as the geometric center of the xenon volume.
-The mass of liquid xenon in the FV is $1118 \pm 24$~kg, calculated by the percentage of uniformly distributed $^{83\mathrm{m}}\mathrm{Kr}$ in the FV with respect to the full AV~\cite{PandaX:2023ggs}.
-Overlapping events, defined as events with another \emph{S1} signal in the time window of 1~ms before the event to the end of the event, are removed from the spectrum. $\beta$-particles from $^{214}$Bi ($^{212}$Bi), daughter of $^{214}$Pb ($^{212}$Pb), are removed from the spectrum by the coincidence with the $\alpha$-particles of the subsequent $^{214}$Po ($^{212}$Po), which has a half-life of 164.3 (0.3)~$\mu$s.
-With a coincidence window of 2.5~ms window ahead of the \emph{S1} time of an $\alpha$ event, we eliminate 99.9975\% (100\%) of the $^{214}$Bi ($^{212}$Bi) $\beta$ events.
+The $^{214}$Pb decay events are selected within the central FV defined by $R^2 \in [0, 2000~\mathrm{cm^2}]$ and $Z \in [-307, 307]$~mm, with the origin set at the geometric center of the liquid xenon volume.
+The FV corresponds to a xenon mass of $1118 \pm 24$~kg, determined from the fraction of uniformly distributed $^{83\mathrm{m}}\mathrm{Kr}$ events relative to the full AV~\cite{PandaX:2023ggs}.
+Events overlapping in time, defined as those with an additional \emph{S1} signal within 1~ms before or during the event window, are removed. $\beta$ particles from $^{214}$Bi and $^{212}$Bi decays are rejected via coincidence with subsequent $\alpha$ decays from $^{214}$Po and $^{212}$Po, respectively, which have half-lives of 164.3~$\mu$s and 0.3~$\mu$s.
+Using a 2.5~ms coincidence window preceding the $\alpha$ \emph{S1} signal, we eliminate 99.9974\% (100\%) of $^{214}$Bi ($^{212}$Bi) $\beta$ events.